Fate Is the Hunter (film): Production

 Fate Is the Hunter was nominally based on the bestselling 1961 memoir of the same name by Ernest K. Gann, but the author was so disappointed with the film, which bore no relation to the book about Gann's own early flying career, that he asked to have his name removed from the credits.
 In his autobiography, A Hostage to Fortune, Gann wrote, "They obliged and, as a result, I deprived myself of the TV residuals, a medium in which the film played interminably".
 (Some prints of the film were released with Gann's name still in the opening credits immediately before that of Harold Medford, author of the screenplay.)

 The "Consolidated Airways" jet aircraft used in the film, called "Blue Ribbon", was one of two fabricated from DC-7(B) donors, the second used to create the crash scene on the beach.
 The wings were reportedly removed and reversed, and a Boeing 707 nose cone along with "supersonic spike" were also added in order to achieve the appearance of a modern jet airliner.
 Modifications to the rear section of the aircraft included the addition of two nacelles to accommodate the simulated jet engines.
 A rear-mounted Boeing 707 spike-styled HF antenna isolator and antenna were added to the tail section.

-The fictional airliner used in the film was a mock-up based on amalgam of two airframes, and was one of the most elaborate mock-ups ever to be used.
-The filmmakers were sensitive to concerns that aircraft manufacturers would see one of their designs being depicted as unsafe.

 An area of the Twentieth Century Fox back lot was converted into the tarmac, taxiway, and runway seen in the film.
 Because of the fear of litigation, it was reported that no airframe manufacturer or airline was willing to cooperate in the production of the film, making these steps necessary.
 The "Fate" aircraft was later used in the filming of an episode of the ABC television series Voyage to the Bottom of the Sea (1964–1968), and remained parked for several years on an overpass used for movie prop storage by the adjacent 20th Century Fox Studios.